 As Canada’s population ages and more Canadians retire, some people are concerned that the CPP monthly payments will be clawed back in the future, but that’s where the Canada Pension Plan Investment Board (CPPIB) comes into play.

-The CPPIB is one of the world’s biggest pension funds with nearly $400 billion under their management.
+The CPPIB is one of the world’s biggest pension funds with more than $541 billion under its management.
 The CPPIB uses a long-term, sustainable, and well-diversified investment strategy which will be able to stand up against any financial crisis and provide stable retirement income for generations to come.

 Since CPP contributions are usually done automatically through payroll deductions, many Canadians don’t even realize that the CPPIB is actively managing the investment of the fund on their behalf.

-One could argue that CPP is the best retirement plan in Canada since it’s guaranteed, but the fund is meant to supplement your retirement income.
+While the CPP is designed to replace 25% of your lifetime income, it is not meant to be your sole pension.
 You would still need other sources of income for the lifestyle you want during your retirement years.

 Old Age Security (OAS) is another Government of Canada pension program that is available to seniors 65 or older who have legal Canadian status and meet the residency requirement.
 To get your pension payout, you must apply to Employment and Social Development Canada (ESDC).